Magnolia virginiana

 Magnolia virginiana, most commonly known as sweetbay magnolia, or merely sweetbay (also laurel magnolia, swampbay, swamp magnolia, white bay, or beaver tree), is a member of the magnolia family, Magnoliaceae.
 It was the first magnolia to be scientifically described under modern rules of botanical nomenclature, and is the type species of the genus Magnolia; as Magnolia is also the type genus of all flowering plants (magnoliophytes), this species in a sense typifies all flowering plants.
+Magnolia virginiana is very flood tolerant, it is also drought tolerant.
+The species is found in wetlands.

 Taxonomy

 Magnolia virginiana was one of the many species described by Carl Linnaeus.